 Here are the other 18 elements that Rickover said were required (in addition to the first three keys mentioned above).

-Then read about the three problems that remained in the Nuclear Navy to completely achieve total performance excellence.
+Then read about the three problems that remained in the Nuclear Navy to achieve total performance excellence completely.

 Rickover’s Congressional Testimony

 Here is Rickover’s own writing on what makes the Nuclear Navy special.
-What to this day (over 35 years after Rickover was retired) keeps the reactor safety record spotless.
+How, to this day (over 35 years after Rickover retired), he still keeps the reactor safety record spotless.

 That’s it.
 The whole series.
-Hope you read every article.
+I hope you read every article.